-In 2007, Rudy van Prooyen joined 20 runners from around the world to deliver a message about the importance of safe drinking water, launching Blue Planet Network with the first ever around-the-world relay, Blue Planet Run.
-Since then, Rudy has remained committed to the cause, taking his message on the road each summer on self supported cross country bicycle trips to drum up awareness and funding for safe drinking water projects.
+In 2007, Rudy Van Prooyen joined 20 runners from around the world to deliver a message about the importance of safe drinking water, launching Blue Planet Network with the first ever around-the-world relay, Blue Planet Run.
+Since then, Rudy has remained committed to the cause, taking his message on the road each summer on self-supported bicycle trips to drum up awareness and funding for safe drinking water projects.

 "I was fortunate to be selected as one of those runners and reflecting now on this epic ninety-five day event on the run for safe drinking water," says Rudy, "I can only feel fortunate and blessed to have been part of such an important initiative."

 Rudy leads a group of students in Terneuzen, Netherlands on a portion of the Blue Planet Run 2007.

 Rudy is excited to take on the challenges of this year's adventure ride and in the process he hopes to draw attention to a worldwide humanitarian crisis that could easily be solved in our lifetime.
 You can follow his solo Great Lakes trek on his Facebook Page Blue Planet Ride or track his tour here.
 He has a fundraising goal of $5,000 (and would like to exceed this!) to benefit safe drinking water projects around the world.
 To be a messenger and help grow awareness for this cause you can "like" Rudy's Facebook page, share his posts with friends and family, and make a donation if you can!
 You can also invite Rudy to give a presentation, share a meal or tall glass of water, or set up a meet and greet.

 Please help support Rudy's 2014 Blue Planet Ride!
 All donations will go directly to Blue Planet Network safe drinking water projects.